Are you familiar with Baidu SEO?

 No search engine is ever totally upfront about their rankings (I’m looking at you, Google).

-- Business address – though you may not have a physical location in China, we recommend adding an address on mainland China if you have one.
-Again, Baidu will give preference to brands with a Chinese location.
+- Business address – Though you may not have a physical location in China, we recommend adding an address on mainland China if you have one.
+Again, Baidu SEO will give preference to brands with a Chinese location.

 - Language – Simplified Chinese takes priority here.

-- Backlinks – like Google, backlinks are big with Baidu.
+- Backlinks – Like Google, backlinks are a big help for Baidu SEO results.
 Unlike Google, you’ll want to focus on getting links from Chinese sites to your content.

-- Mentions and citations – features like reviews, star ratings, high-quality backlinks and citations are all important factors in ranking in Google.
-Same goes for Baidu.
+- Mentions and citations – Features like reviews, star ratings, high-quality backlinks, and citations are all important factors in ranking in Google.
+Same goes for Baidu SEO optimization.
 As you produce more Baidu-optimized content, you’ll need a strategy to gain as many of those reviews, mentions, and citations as possible.

 How to Optimize Your Content for Baidu SEO

-But before you go about optimizing for Baidu, your first step should be to make sure your content is actually accessible in China.
+But before you jump into Baidu SEO optimization, your first step should be to make sure your content is actually accessible in China.

 Content listed on Baidu has to adhere to what we call the Great Firewall, which is used to regulate and censor the information available in the country.
 It’s intended to block access to selected foreign websites.

-It specifically targets content deemed inappropriate as well as blocks tools like Google, Facebook, Twitter, and Wikipedia entirely.
+It specifically targets content deemed inappropriate, and it blocks tools like Google, Facebook, Twitter, and Wikipedia entirely.

 Additionally, it targets news sources that cover any topics considered defamatory against China (which includes the Chinese version of BBC News and Voice of America), and any websites linked to criminal activity.

 This also has a lot to do with the higher rankings attributed to Chinese sites.
-Many sites outside China find their rankings generally suffer in China’s attempt to promote domestic companies.
+Many sites outside China find their rankings generally suffer in China’s attempt to promote domestic companies over foreign competitors.

-To find out if your site is blocked or not, check out a tool like GreatFire.org Analyzer.
+To find out if your site is blocked or not, check out a Baidu webmaster tool like GreatFire.org Analyzer.

 If you find that your site’s good to go, great!
-Now it’s time to talk optimization.
+Now it’s time to talk Baidu optimization.

-Like Google, Baidu likes fresh content.
+Like Google, Baidu SEO likes fresh content.
 Maybe even more than Google.